 I’ve also been looking for a job and thinking a lot about what I want to do in life lately.
 What am I good at?
 What skills can I sell, to whom?
 And most of all, what do I want?
 Neither of these questions has easy answers, but I’m confident the doubts will fade progressively as I’ll experiment with different things.
 For now, I’m just looking for a seasonal job of any kind and honing my skills on the side (with online courses & projects) until I can finally find something in my field.Summer in Montréal

 Reflecting on my first year of school abroad

 It has already been a year since I arrived in Montréal to study Software Engineering.
 This year hasn’t been without challenges: having to adapt to a new country, new culture, to life in the big university that is Polytechnique Montréal, and of course to the COVID-19 crisis.
 None of it was easy or without pain, but I did learn a lot.

 After finishing my 10th class in this new university, and I can finally feel like I made it.
 Well… I still have 4 years to go, don’t mistake me, but, I use to have way less confidence, I wasn’t entirely sure I was suited for this kind of study.
 But, as time went, and as small successes piled up, I relinquished a lot of my stress and earned confidence.
 I’m still not perfect or organized, I still don’t know it all and I definitely still stress a lot… but way less than 6 months ago.
 In many ways, I’m more at peace and ready to face each new challenge, one at a time.

 Getting back to code, reading & writing

-Although I missed creating content ans sharing with you guys, these past months have been beautiful, yet calm and cozy for many different reasons.
-As tomorrow will mark the the anniversary of my arrival in Canada, I just want to say that I’m happy for what I have learned and achieved thus far.
-And I just can’t wait for the new adventures to come!
+Although I missed creating content and sharing with you guys, these past months have been beautiful, yet calm and cozy for many different reasons.
+As tomorrow will mark the anniversary of my arrival in Canada, I just want to say that I'm happy with what I have learned and achieved thus far.
+And I just can't wait for the new adventures to come!